rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.

 The above mentioned tasks are executed on other threads than the`@MainActor`.
-The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which, to my understanding, guarantees their execution on the global executor and prevents blocking of the main thread.
+The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which to my understanding, guarantees asynchronous execution on threads managed by the cooperative thread pool and prevents blocking the main thread.

 ##### Structured concurrency